sepisp4/basic-xinput-to-vjoy-remapper/README.md

 # basic-xinput-to-vjoy-remapper
-A basic remapper with extra features for racing games
+A basic controller remapper with extra features for racing games.
+Fully vibe-coded and likely won't be updated.
+I only made this because no one else would